mdbergmann/cl-swbymabeweb/blogs/20210224---Patterns_-_Builder.md

 The Builder pattern in many object-oriented languages requires separate builder classes around a class they should create.
 This is used for abstraction and data encapsulation which would not be easily possible without the Builder.

 In Common Lisp dedicated Builder classes are not needed.
 But dedicated classes are required to allow the multi-methods to do their work.
-Yet, this is hardly a pattern, just use of existing language features.
+This structure of this can also be recognized as a pattern, but it is simpler.